Skip to Main Content

 • Note weather and lighting to provide context for the accident.

-• Record vehicle positions before moving them if it is safe to do so.
+• Record vehicle positions before moving them, assuming it is safe to do so.

 Collecting Witness Statements